Student debt v. apprenticeship: which is better financially?

 Would graduate earnings outweigh student debt?

 If you go to university you are likely to leave with student debt, which will then accrue interest.
-However, the amount you repay each month depends on how much you earn, not how much you owe, and after a certain number of years your remaining debt will be written off – 30 years after you graduate in England and Wales, 35 years in Scotland and 25 years in Northern Ireland.
-The repayment threshold in England and Wales (the salary at which you have to start repaying) was raised to £25,000 in 2017; as a result of this the Institute for Fiscal Studies estimated that in England 83% of graduates will now not pay off their whole debt before it is written off.
+However, the amount you repay each month depends on how much you earn, not how much you owe, and after a certain number of years your remaining debt will be written off – 30 years after you graduate in England, Wales and Scotland and 25 years in Northern Ireland.
+The repayment threshold in England and Wales (the salary at which you have to start repaying) is £25,725; the Institute for Fiscal Studies has estimated that in England 83% of graduates will now not pay off their whole debt before it is written off.
 It’s likely (although not certain) that over time the repayment threshold will rise further to reflect the effects of inflation on salaries.
-(The repayment threshold in Scotland and Northern Ireland, and students in England and Wales who took out their loan before September 2012, is £18,330.)
+The repayment threshold in Scotland and Northern Ireland is £18,935; the Scottish Government plans to raise the threshold in Scotland to 25,000 by April 2021.

 Would you have been better or worse off financially if you hadn’t taken on this debt to get a degree?
 If you’d managed to get a place on an apprenticeship that got you to the same earning level as graduates in the same length of time – and that was as good for your career in the long term – then you’d have been better off without it.
 However, if you ended up earning a little less than a graduate of the same age as you then you might not have been.
-If you divide £2,250 over a typical working life of 45 years, then you’d need to earn £50 a year more as a graduate than a non-graduate to make your degree a good financial investment.
-If you divide £79,750 over 45 years, you’d need to earn £1,772 more per year in order to be better off (which you’re very likely to if you start at £35,000 and your salary keeps going up).
+If you divide £3,430 over a typical working life of 45 years, then you’d need to earn around £76 a year more as a graduate than a non-graduate to make your degree a good financial investment.
+If you divide £76,910 over 45 years, you’d need to earn around £1,709 more per year in order to be better off (which you’re very likely to if you start at £35,000 and your salary keeps going up).

 Broadly speaking, the more money you earn in your working life after university, the more of the cost of your education you’ll have to pay back.
 Graduates who earn relatively low salaries will only pay back a fraction of the cost, or even nothing at all.
 So in once sense you don’t need to worry whether taking on student debt is worth it – the amount you pay for your degree will end up being more or less in line with how much financial benefit you gain from it.